balena-io-experimental/balenahound/README.md

 # Balena-Hound

-> Run your personal hound instance over on balenaCloud with auto-indexing repositories
+> Run your personal hound instance on a Raspberry Pi with auto-indexing repositories

 ## What is Hound?